Jukepolice/bedrock-image-particles/README.md

    ```bash
    git clone https://github.com/Jukepolice/bedrock-image-particles.git
    ```

 2. Add the behavior pack to your Minecraft server.

 3. Run the Flask API:

    ```bash
    python main.py
    ```

-4. Join the server, and use the `.particle` command
+4. Join the server and use the `.particle` command.

 ---